gcdev373/stroom-analytic-demo/docs/databaseIndexVolumeCreation.md

-# Direct Creation Of Stroom Content
+# Database Operations Offering an Alternative to Stroom UI
-Sometimes it is necessary or desirable to create the content without using the Stroom UI, e.g. in order to save time in a test environment, or because the UI is not running.
+Sometimes it is necessary or desirable to create Stroom content or perform another Stroom operation without using the Stroom UI, e.g. in order to save time in a test environment, or because the UI is not running.

 This page explains how certain tasks can be achieved without the Stroom UI.